rmunate/SpellNumber/docs/getting-started/installation.md

 ## Requirements

-For this solution to work properly you must have at least a version of PHP 8.0 since the package in its CORE has typed data.
+For this solution to work correctly, you must have at least PHP 8.0 installed, as the package includes typed data in its core.

 You must have Laravel Framework version 8 or higher.